 - Recognize changes in your intake such as new vitamins or medications.

 - Acupressure: By rubbing specific points on yourself can help.
 One commonly used point for constipation is actually on the Stomach channel but pertains to the Large Intestine.
-ST37 is located about 2 hand-widths below the indentation the outside of the knee.
+Stomach 37 (ST 37) is located about 2 hand-widths below the indentation the outside of the knee.

 As a side note, of all the strong herbs and medications and massages and everything else that can be done to treat constipation, one of the consistently most effective treatments I know of was handed down from my grandmother years ago: